The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Appendix

-The difficulty of this puzzle can be scaled by adjusting several parameters: the number of blocks, the number of stacks, and the complexity of the initial and goal configurations.
+\looseness=-1 The difficulty of this puzzle can be scaled by adjusting several parameters: the number of blocks, the number of stacks, and the complexity of the initial and goal configurations.
 We primarily control complexity through the block count $N$, while following clear structural patterns in the initial and goal configurations.
 In our experimental design, the initial configuration consistently divides the $N$ blocks between two stacks in alphabetical order, with the third stack empty as workspace.
 The goal configuration consolidates all blocks onto the first stack in a systematic interleaved pattern that alternates between blocks from the two initial stacks, with specific positioning that requires complete disassembly and reassembly of the existing stacks.
 For example, for $N=4$, the initial state has blocks divided between two stacks \texttt{[["A", "B"], ["C", "D"], []]} and the goal state \texttt{[["D", "B", "C", "A"], [], []]} requires interleaving blocks from both stacks; and for $N=6$, the initial state \texttt{[["A", "B", "C"], ["D", "E", "F"], []]} must be transformed to \texttt{[["F", "C", "E", "B", "D", "A"], [], []]}, forming a complex alternating pattern.
-As $N$ increases, the state space grows factorially, and the minimum solution length increases approximately linearly with $N$.
-For small values of $N$ (2-7), the puzzles test basic planning; for medium values (8-20), they require more complex reasoning with longer planning horizons; and for large values ($N > 20$), they challenge the limits of sequential reasoning capabilities by requiring extensive temporary movements and pattern recognition across lengthy solution paths.
+As $N$ increases, the state space grows factorially, and the minimum solution length increases approximately linearly.

 \paragraph{Prompt Design.} \looseness=-1 The system prompt introduces the fundamental rules of the Blocks World puzzle, establishes the move representation format, and provides a simple example to demonstrate the solution structure.